 The purity of DDAC and the actual amount contained in a finished product are important.
 As with SH not all DDAC is of the same quality.
 The purity of Bio Cleanze is guaranteed greater than 95% and is usually 98%.
 It is the highest quality feedstock available.

 Although as a company policy we never comment directly on products from other companies, it is important to bear in mind that all biocides are not created equal.

 For example, when creating Bio Cleanze we experimented with three versions of DDAC.
 One was a 40% DDAC water-based concentrate without IPA (Isopropyl Alcohol) and found it very weak compared to our feedstock.
 There are also other serious disadvantages to it compared to Bio Cleanze, particularly it's lack of resiliance to cold weather conditions.

 Similarly, SH biocides are not created equal and different brands and sources have varying degrees of purity and life expectancy.

 We at Benz Softwash did a great deal of research and experiential testing before deciding on the formulas we sell.
 We satisfied ourselves that both our DDAC biocide (Bio Cleanze) and our SH biocide (Lightning Cleanze) are of the very highest quality possible, as we are not in the business of selling anything less.

-Click here to read about Quats and DDAC in more depth
+Click here to read about Bio Cleanze DDAC biocide in more depth

 Click here to learn how softwash contractors can operate legally within government regulations (Part 2)